 B) Marketing Strategy

-Put into practice a strong marketing plan that complements your GTM goals.
-This includes establishing your marketing mix, allocating funds, and carrying out campaigns that successfully sell your goods or services.
+Employ a strong marketing strategy that complements your GTM objectives.
+This involves creating your marketing mix, budgeting, and running campaigns to sell your product or service.

 C) Content Plan